What Is Self Storage Management Software?

 What is self storage management software?

 Self storage management software automates many of the repetitive administrative tasks that are required in the daily running of a self storage business.
 This includes things like assigning units to tenants, tracking unit availability, managing site and unit access, communicating with tenants, creating invoices, and payment collection.

 In the early days of self storage, these tasks were done manually by facility managers and were completed, tracked, and reported on through a combination of hand-filled triplicate forms, paper-filled customer files in cabinets, ledgers, bulletin and whiteboards, and lots of phone calls to and from customers and banks.
-As technology evolved, operators adopted computerization, relieving some of this load by using multiple pieces of separate software together—like Excel spreadsheets, Word documents, a customer database (remember Access and Lotus?!), and an accounting package like Quicken—to manage operations.
+As technology evolved, operators adopted computerisation, relieving some of this load by using multiple pieces of separate software together—like Excel spreadsheets, Word documents, a customer database (remember Access and Lotus?!), and an accounting package like Quicken—to manage operations.
 Surprisingly, many operators today still are using basic, dated, and siloed digital methods like these, unaware of how much unnecessary effort they and their staff are pouring into this everyday admin.

-Modern self storage management software doesn’t merely digitize more tasks; it combines the functionality from multiple pieces of software into a single, convenient platform and then upgrades and accelerates operations by fully automating entire business processes along the customer and operational lifecycles—from lead-gen to move-out and sale to reporting.
+Modern self storage management software doesn’t merely digitise more tasks; it combines the functionality from multiple pieces of software into a single, convenient platform and then upgrades and accelerates operations by fully automating entire business processes along the customer and operational lifecycles—from lead-gen to move-out and sale to reporting.

 Types of self storage management software

 You can’t answer ‘What is self storage management software?’ without also taking a look at the different types of software available.
 There’s a range of software solutions on the market, but here are two useful ways to differentiate them.

 Desktop vs cloud-based